 At other banks or credit unions, you may see tiered rates instead.
 In order to get a higher interest rate, you have to meet a higher minimum balance requirement.

-Compared to other online banks, the Capital One 360 savings interest rate isn't the best, however.
-According to the America's Best Rates Survey, the online bank that offers the best interest rate on savings overall is UFB Direct.
-Capital One ranked closer to the middle of the top 10 for the best rates on savings.
+Compared to other online banks, the Capital One 360 savings interest rate isn’t the best, however.
+According to the America’s Best Rates Survey, the online bank that offers the best interest rate on savings overall is UFB Direct.

 Capital One charges no monthly maintenance fees for its 360 savings accounts.
 That’s a plus if you’re looking for an online bank account that comes with minimal fees.
 For more on how these accounts work, be sure to read our full Capital One 360 Savings Account review below.

 Capital One 360 CD Rates